 “Right, he said he’s leaving his peace with us,” John remembers, “just like he is sending his Spirit to us.”

-“He said his peace was a gift,” James interrupts, “just like the Spirit he is giving.”
+“He said his peace is a gift,” James interrupts, “just like the Spirit he is giving.”

 “Maybe they’re connected,” Bartholomew tries.
 “Maybe the Master’s peace comes with the Master’s Spirit.”

-REFLECT: Do you sense God’s peace as you consider the Holy Spirit’s presence and power in your Life?
+TALK: Do you sense God’s peace as you consider the Holy Spirit’s presence and power in your life?